procount/pinn/README_PINN.md

 An installer slideshow guides you through your first steps with each OS while it installs.

 ![alt text](screenshots/installer_slides.png "An installer slideshow guides you through your first steps with each OS.")

+### Auto-Reinstalling OSes

+The `silentreinstallnewer` option is added by particular request for a specific purpose, so be sure you understand how it works before using, otherwise you are at risk of losing your data.

+It is used in conjunction with the `select=` option to automatically reinstall any installed OS selected by that option if a newer version is found to exist on any installation source that is newer than the currently installed version.
+THERE ARE NO OTHER CHECKS except the name of the OS and its release date, so this option may unexpectedly wipe out any existing OS and restore it to a factory default state if you make a mistake - YOU HAVE BEEN WARNED!
+For this reason, it may be beneficial to install a Data Partition on your installation drive, on which all user data is stored, rather than storing it on the OS partition.
+In this way, the user data can be preserved when the OS is re-installed.

+It is advisable to only use named OSes in the `select=` option.
+Using any of the general options like `allinstalled` & `allnetwork` etc. May result in unexpected consequences!
+Likewise, you may wish to resict your installation sources to a single location with judiciious use of the `disableusbimages`, `disablesdimages` and the network source options to avoid a newer OS being installed from an unintended source.

 ## Installation Progress